-With the growth of a company, it emerges the need to rebrand and developing a totally new brand identity or revision of the existing one.
+With the growth of a company, the need to rebrand and develop a totally new brand identity or revision of the existing one emerges.

-Mailchimp introduced a new identity designed yesterday, which came with a drop of the script type which was a more prominent identity for the brand.
+Mailchimp introduced a new identity designed yesterday, which came with a drop in the script type, a more prominent identity for the brand.

-The Mailchimp’s script logo has always been a favourite to many with its personality and quirkiness. it got updated with a sans serif typeface.
-This marks the shift to the most widely used typeface in corporate identity — sans serif.
+Mailchimp’s script logo has always been a favourite to many with its personality and quirkiness. it got updated with a sans-serif typeface.
+This marks the shift to the most widely used typeface in corporate identity – sans serif.

-As elements like our logo, colour palette, and typography when kept consistent, this ensures that a brand remains recognizable, Mailchimp has kept this among its core components.
+Elements like our logo, colour palette, and typography when kept consistent, ensure that a brand remains recognizable, Mailchimp has kept this among its core components.

-Mailchimp has demonstrated its persistent and expressive elements, which has made the brand having creativity while maintaining visual harmony.
+Mailchimp has demonstrated its persistent and expressive elements, which have created the brand while maintaining visual harmony.
 This is what composes its brand framework.

 Mailchimp a marketing platform for small businesses was established in 2001.
 Mailchimp started as an email company, but now it does more than that, from automation and ads to landing pages and postcards.

-The brand has been widely known over years as the most popular email campaign and marketing delivery systems used by designers, non-designers, and pretty much everyone.
+The brand has been widely known over the years as the most popular email campaign and marketing delivery system used by designers, non-designers, and pretty much everyone.

 This evolution informed the naming of the brand as Mailchimp and not MailChimp anymore.
-However, change of the “c” to lowercase which dims to be odd as many would suggest about the wordmark.
+However, the change of the ‘c’ to lowercase dims to be odd as many would suggest about the wordmark.